University of Memphis: Campus

 Campus planners have significantly increased the amount of green space and the number of walkways over the past several years while maintaining the original historic architecture of the campus.

 Surrounding the university's main campus are several historic neighborhoods to the north and east, as well as the University District neighborhood and the commercial Highland Strip to the west.
 Many University of Memphis college students also reside in housing south of the main campus.

 Layout

 The University of Memphis campus is set out in a rectilinear format, planned as a geometric design similar to the Jeffersonian style of the University of Virginia.

-Despite the gradual expansion of the campus to the West and South, the campus is fairly compact and retains a park-like, tree-lined setting.
+Despite the gradual expansion of the campus to the West and South, it is fairly compact and retains a park-like, tree-lined setting.
 The farthest distance on campus takes about twenty-five minutes to walk.
 According to the most recent master plan, the University of Memphis is projected to expand and redevelop additional areas one block west of the main campus' current western boundary of Patterson St., making Highland Avenue the "de facto" entrance to the university.